contrast-zone/t-rewriter.js/README.md

 ## 3. future plans

-We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to minimum viable product.
+We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to a minimum viable product.

 ```
 // work in progress //